top of page

 I'm trained as a cultural and social historian of the modern Middle East, and I like to use small, personal stories to illuminate a bigger picture.
 I write mainly about the places I know best (Morocco, Kentucky, DC, and the Outer Banks), but I'm open to pitches and ideas from anywhere.

 I did my B.A. at Carleton College, my M.A. at the George Washington University, and a PhD in History at Georgetown.
-I served as the Senior Assistant Dean for Research and Special Initiatives at the Elliott School of International Affairs at GW and a Professorial Lecturer in International Affairs, Middle East Studies, and Geography.

 I live in Lexington, Kentucky with my wife, Judy, our kids, Gibson and Maggie, and our cat, Arthur.
 We love the Beatles.